 OED welcomes Development Facilitation Officer Emily Lipoma

-Filling a new position in the OED Business Development Division, Emily Lipoma is our first Development Facilitation Officer, utilizing her extensive experience managing complex projects in the City of San Jose Planning Department.
+Moving to OED’s Business Development Division, Emily Lipoma is bringing her services as Development Facilitation Officer to the group, utilizing her extensive experience managing complex projects in the City of San Jose Planning Department.

-Emily has been serving as the City’s liaison and guide to developers submitting major projects for planning review and permitting, and plays a key role in ensuring a successful development review process.
-She will continue to play this role for the City, while also expanding her responsibilities to help foster relationships with developers and encourage new investment throughout the city.
+Now located within Business Development, Emily will continue as the City’s liaison and guide to developers submitting major projects for planning review and permitting, and plays a key role in ensuring a successful development review process.
+She will also be expanding her responsibilities to help foster relationships with developers and encourage new investment throughout the city.
 Emily’s repositioned role as OED’s Development Facilitation Officer will report to Chris Burton, Deputy Director, OED.